 Memurubu to Gjendebu over Bukkelægret Vandring

-The 2nd Stage of the Historical Hiking Route in Jotunheimen
+Stage 2 of the Jotunheimen Historical Hiking Route

 - Destinasjon: Jotunheimen